 Insulation coordination is the coordination of electrical insulation levels with overvoltage protection.
 It includes subjects of Shielding from lightning, Application of surge arresters, Insulator contamination, Switching surge mitigation, and temporary overvoltage control.
-The nominal voltage ratings of the effectively grounded transmission systems are defined as part of this standard in section Minimum Basic Insulation Levels (BIL).
+The nominal voltage ratings of the effectively grounded transmission systems are defined as part of this Minimum Basic Insulation Levels (BIL) standard in the General Design Criteria section.
 All insulation shall be capable of operating at these continuous voltages, and withstanding the transient over voltages allowed by the overvoltage protection.
-IEEE C62.82.1 "Standard for Insulation Coordination- Definitions, Principles and Rules", and IEEE 1313.2 "Guide for the Application of Insulation Coordination equipment insulation levels.
+IEEE C62.82.1 "Standard for Insulation Coordination-Definitions, Principles and Rules", and IEEE 1313.2 "Guide for the Application of Insulation Coordination" should be followed when selecting surge arrester ratings and station and equipment insulation levels.